SkillsFundingAgency/dfc-devops/ArmTemplates/sql-server.md

 SQL SA administrator username.
 Only used if the database does not exist and needs creating.
-Does not change settings if the database already exists.
+Only used when the server is created.
-If not passed in a username will be generated.
+Does not change settings if the server already exists (will not change the admin username on an existing server).
 The username is available as an output of the template - saAdministratorLogin

 sqlServerAdminPassword: (required) securestring

 SQL SA administrator password.
-Only used if the database does not exist and needs creating.
+Only used when the server is created.
-Does not change settings if the database already exists.
+Does not change settings if the server already exists (will not change the admin password on an existing server).

 storageAccountName: (required) string